pomadchin/hadoop-dg-decomp/README.md

 * The project uses [sbt](http://www.scala-sbt.org/)
 * To generate idea project just use `sbt idea-gen`
 * Generate "fat jar" only once (to keep there all dependencies) `sbt assembly`.
-You should re-build this jar: the project uses impressive [NoJarTool](https://github.com/ktoso/hadoop-scalding-nojartool)
+You should not re-build this jar every time you change sources: the project uses [NoJarTool](https://github.com/ktoso/hadoop-scalding-nojartool)
 * Fix project settings in `Global.scala`

 ## Wiki